 Speaking of blow-dryers, hairdresser Dustin Heath occasionally uses an excess of Hairstory Powder with a blow-dryer and a flat brush (a round brush would create too much tension and not enough slip) for a super-voluminous style that looks freshly washed.

 Bedtime: Dry shampoo is a touch-up tool any time, but when you know that you won’t have time to wash and dry your hair in the morning, use dry shampoo before you go to bed.
 Poof your roots, tie hair up, then snooze away.
 In the morning, flip it over, massage or brush, and you’re ready to go.

 Gym Time: Many people use dry shampoo powder after a workout when they can’t shower.
-But try it before you hit the gym to help absorb sweat and oil as you move.
+But try it before you hit the gym in Greenwich to help absorb sweat and oil as you move.

 Updo Time: Freshly-washed hair can be too glassy to hold an updo.
 Dry shampoo adds enough texture to help it stay up without excessive hairspray.
 Also try a dusting of dry shampoo directly onto pins and clips to help them stay in place and get more gripping power.